O JARGON BUSTER

 - Local member

-not a member of BOF through that club.
+is not a member of BOF through that

-This may be because the person is not a member of BOF at all,
+club.
+This may be because the person is not a member of

 - LOG